AlexanderKosnac/new-tab/README.md

 # New Tab

-Build a plugin that replaces the default "New Tab" page in the browser with a more useful alternative.
+A plugin that replaces the default "New Tab" page in the browser with a more useful alternative.
-You can find an example deployed on [GitHub pages](https://alexanderkosnac.github.io/new-tab/).

 ## Build